lazear/sage/README.md

 I was inspired by the elegant data structure discussed in the [MSFragger paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5409104/), and decided to implement an (open source) version of it in Rust - with great results.

-Carina has excellent performance characteristics (5-10x faster, 2-3x reduction in memory use compared to - the closed source - MSFragger), but does not sacrifice code quality or size to do so!
+Sage has excellent performance characteristics (5-10x faster, 2-3x reduction in memory use compared to - the closed source - MSFragger), but does not sacrifice code quality or size to do so!
-- MSFragger can still come out on top time-wise during wider open searchs (>250 Da window) due to deisotoping (Carina does not yet have de-isotoping, which is a massive performance hit)
+- MSFragger can still come out on top time-wise during wider open searchs (>250 Da window) due to deisotoping (Sage does not yet have de-isotoping, which is a massive performance hit)

-## Features
+## Features & Anti-Features

 - Search by fragment, filter by precursor: blazing fast performance
 - Effortlessly cross-platform, effortlessly parallel